 Once you complete the above steps, you should edit data or format the selected drive or disk.

-To remove read-only or write protect from the disk or volume, refer to the following:-
+To remove read-only or write protection from the disk or volume, refer to the following:-

-This method is beneficial to fix disk read-only or write protect in a USB flash drive or SD Card.
+This method is beneficial for fixing disk read-only or writes protection in a USB flash drive or SD Card.
 In this procedure, we will take the help of the Registry Editor; hence, we recommend taking a full backup of the Registry and creating a system restore point.

 Step 1.
 Connect the USB flash drive or SD Card to the PC.